Continuous local model for two-dimensional spin ice: Monopoles and Dipoles

-The action of an uniform external magnetic field on the ground state and monopoles pairs configurations can be easily evaluated by adding the interaction Hamiltonian $H_h = -\vec h. \int \vec S dx dy$ to the model Hamiltonian, Eq.(\ref{hamiltonian}).
-With a not strong enough $\vec h$, in order to not change the system configuration, the (very simple) evaluation of $H_h$ in the ground state reveals that there is no changes on the system energy - there is no monopoles to couple with the external field.
+The action of an uniform external magnetic field on the ground state and excited configurations can be easily evaluated by adding the interaction Hamiltonian $H_h = -\vec h. \int \vec S dx dy$ to Eq.(\ref{hamiltonian}).
+With a not strong enough $\vec h$, in order to not change the system configuration, the evaluation of $H_h$ in the ground state reveals that there is no changes on the system energy - there is no monopoles to couple with the external field.
 With the external field aligned on the direction of $\vec S$ at the vicinity of an excitation, the system energy is lowered, whereas with the external field on the opposite direction, the energy is increased, as can be easily inferred from the observation of the excited state configuration, Fig. 1(b).
-So there is an effective coupling of the magnetic monopoles with the external magnetic field applied.
-A more interesting study to be addressed is how the external field can act on the present model in order to provide a transition of the ground state to another phase, and the evaluation of the influence of the external field on the stability of the excited solutions.
+So there is an effective coupling of the magnetic monopoles with the external magnetic field.
+An interesting study to be addressed is how the external field can (1) provide transitions from the ground state to other phases, and (2) influence the stability of the excited solutions.